hideyukiinada/examples/tensorflow/conditional_2.md

 # Applying operations conditionally based on a value in each sample in TensorFlow

-When you use TensorFlow, you build a computational graph first, then call run() within a session to do the actual calculation unless you use it in the eager execution mode.
+When you use TensorFlow, you build a computational graph first, then call the run method of a tfSession instance to do the actual calculation unless you use it in the eager execution mode.

- This makes it coming up with code challenging to do what would be a simple task in Python.
+ This makes it challenging to do what would be a simple task in Python.

  Let's take a look at the below example: